Pakenham line: Rolling stock

 A HCMT operating a Pakenham-bound service.

 The Pakenham line uses a fleet of electric multiple unit (EMU) High Capacity Metro Trains operating in a seven-car configuration, with three doors per side on each carriage and can accommodate of up to 1,380 passengers in each train-set.
 Shared with the Cranbourne, Sunbury, and Airport lines, the rolling stock will consist of 70 High Capacity Metro Trains (HCMT), once fully delivered.
 They are built in Changchun, China, with final assembly occurring in Newport, Melbourne, by Evolution Rail, a consortium composed of CRRC Changchun Railway Vehicles, Downer Rail and Plenary Group.
-Comeng and Siemens Nexas (EMU) are sometimes occasionally used.

 An infrastructure evaluation carriage being hauled by a T-class diesel electric locomotive.

 Previously, the Pakenham line was served by a fleet of Comeng and Siemens Nexas trains.
 The oldest Comeng trains (stage 1 and some stage 2) have been retired and scrapped as part of the HCMT introduction, however, some of these trains have been displaced onto other Melbourne metropolitan lines.
 In comparison, the Siemens Nexas trains have not been retired, instead being moved onto other lines to replace older Comeng sets.
 Since the end of 2022, the Pakenham line is almost exclusively operated by High Capacity Metro Trains.

 Alongside the passenger trains, Pakenham line tracks and equipment are maintained by a fleet of engineering trains.
 The four types of engineering trains are: the shunting train; designed for moving trains along non-electrified corridors and for transporting other maintenance locomotives, for track evaluation; designed for evaluating track and its condition, the overhead inspection train; designed for overhead wiring inspection, and the infrastructure evaluation carriage designed for general infrastructure evaluation.
 Most of these trains are repurposed locomotives previously used by V/Line, Metro Trains, and the Southern Shorthaul Railroad.

 Depot

 Rolling stock on the Pakenham line is primarily served by the Pakenham East Depot located in the outer suburb of Pakenham East.
 This depot was built in 2018 to exclusively house and maintain 30 brand new High Capacity Metro Trains while they are out of service.
 Built by Evolution Rail, the 118 ha depot consists of a stabling yard and an advanced driver training simulator.

-The depot is one of the most sustainable train maintenance regimes in Australia with: